 What we think of as the modern police uniform originated in the early 1800s with the famous "Bobbies" of London, England, who were the first professional police force in the world devoted solely to deterring crime and catching criminals.
 They were given military uniforms that were dyed blue, instead of the red uniforms worn by the military at the time.
-This was a deliberate decision by their founder Sir Robert Peel, who wished to disassociate his newly created police force from the army in the hopes of presenting them as a "community force."
+This was a deliberate decision by their founder Sir Robert Peel, who wished to disassociate his newly created police force from the army in the hopes of presenting them as a "community force."2

 Color represents an important factor when selecting a uniform.
-In the Western world, black uniforms are often subconsciously associated with aggression, strength, and power, while blue uniforms are often associated with security and safety.
-While it might therefore seem that blue uniforms would be the logical choice for a police force in a Western country, it has been shown that officers in black uniforms are attacked less often and produce higher levels of compliance in the community.
+In the Western world, black uniforms are often subconsciously associated with aggression, strength, and power, while blue uniforms are often associated with security and safety.3 While it might therefore seem that blue uniforms would be the logical choice for a police force in a Western country, it has been shown that officers in black uniforms are attacked less often and produce higher levels of compliance in the community.
 So, in communities that experience high levels of violence and lawlessness, it may be that black uniforms are more practical for keeping people safe.
-In some Asian countries, such as Malaysia, red is used to denote the more aggressive "crowd-control" police units, with their vehicles and insignia daubed a bright red.
-This flash of color is meant as a warning symbol, similar to the bright stripes of a wasp or snake.
+In some Asian countries, such as Malaysia, red is used to denote the more aggressive "crowd-control" police units, with their vehicles and insignia daubed a bright red.4 This flash of color is meant as a warning symbol, similar to the bright stripes of a wasp or snake.

-Obviously, these subconscious associations are guarantee of gravity? for humans growing up in our roundworld.
-Color perception is likely to be very different across STRUCTURE AND PURPOSE species and cultures.
+Obviously, these subconscious associations are for humans growing up in our roundworld.
+Color perception is likely to be very different across species and cultures.
 In our world, blue can be associated with security, sadness, or calmness, depending on the hue and context.
-In the world The organization of any public body is key but, you're creating, you may also have to consider with a police force, the organization and hierarchy how biological differences affect this-what is can hugely impact the perception, personality, and the range of colors a species can observe or are ethos associated with their role in the commuthere particular colors that trigger evolutionary nity.
-Their structure will generally reflect their danger senses?
-Nocturnal species in the world intended role in society and may change over you're creating may perceive brighter colors to time, whether that be to deter crime, root out and be more threatening, while color-blind species punish criminals, or just make the community may rely more on patterns or shapes items of feel safe.
-This intended role can also be reflected their uniform with whatever they wish.
-A police in their structures and presence within society. officer wearing their favorite sky-blue tie with Police officers who walk the streets and mingle little ducks on it certainly seems far more apwith the community may seem less threatening proachable than a jack-booted soldier in a mask. and anonymous than officers who remain in ve-The colors and cut of the uniform may be softer, hicles or buildings, only entering the community with less emphasis on power and intimidation. to enact justice or prevent crimes.
+In the world you're creating, you may also have to consider how biological differences affect this-what is the range of colors a species can observe or are there particular colors that trigger evolutionary danger senses?
+Nocturnal species in the world you're creating may perceive brighter colors to be more threatening, while color-blind species may rely more on patterns or shapes items of their uniform with whatever they wish.
+A police officer wearing their favorite sky-blue tie with little ducks on it certainly seems far more approachable than a jack-booted soldier in a mask.
+The colors and cut of the uniform may be softer, with less emphasis on power and intimidation.
 But be aware that such niceties may encourage disrespect and lawlessness.
-In 1969, the Menlo In terms of hierarchy, it is generally accepted Park, CA Police Department changed their usual that there are four main types of organizational structure for police forces in our world.
-The first and most simply defined is the Line-a linear hierarchy from top to bottom.
-The Chief tells the Captain what to do, who tells the Lieutenant, who tells the Sergeant, who tells the guy with boots on the ground.
-Usually, you'll have more people filling up the lower ranks, and so the "line" actually one way or another will likely depend on both its represents more of a pyramid.
-This is what we tend to think of when we consider the hierarchy culture and its hierarchy. of a police force: the Sheriff and his Deputies.
-Again, keep in mind the peculiarities of your However, this structure is only usually used in more rural settings or with smaller forces, as it can quickly grow unwieldy.
-In larger municipalities, police uniforms to green sports jackets and slacks.
-They found that, although rates of violence initially decreased, after 18 months, the instances of violence against police nearly doubled.
-It seems that there is a fine line to tread between intimidation and respect.
-Whether your police force dances along this fine line or decides to jump across it world.
+In 1969, the Menlo Park, CA Police Department changed their usual police uniforms to green sports jackets and slacks.
+They found that, although rates of violence initially decreased, after 18 months, the instances of violence against police nearly doubled.5 It seems that there is a fine line to tread between intimidation and respect.
+Whether your police force dances along this fine line or decides to jump across it one way or another will likely depend on both its culture and its hierarchy.

+Again, keep in mind the peculiarities of your world.
 Our real-life examples only cover humans policing humans, but if you're creating a multi-species fantasy society, there may be a different kind of dynamic that rises from that.
-Or, if you're writing a science fiction story set in the depths of space, how does policing work on space stations where there may not even be the products/apparel/uniforms/articles/the-psychological-influence-of-the-police-uniform-bhN9cdehTsvjzbMh/.
+Or, if you're writing a science fiction story set in the depths of space, how does policing work on space stations where there may not even be the guarantee of gravity?